EVIIIxEVIII/itch5-hft-parser/README.md

 # Results

+The results were obtained on a pinned p-core of an i7-12700h CPU with turbo boost on (4.653Ghz) and Hyper Threading on.
+The machine is an Asus ROG Zephyrus M16 GU603ZM_GU603ZM.
+The OS is Ubuntu 24.04.3 LTS on an unmodified Linux 6.14.0-37-generic kernel.

 ### ITCH parsing + Order Book Updates Latency Distribution
 <img width="3000" height="1800" alt="parsing_and_order_book_latency_distribution" src="https://github.com/user-attachments/assets/7bd09120-943f-49e3-a60a-75e337617a59" />

 ### ITCH parsing Latency Distribution
 <img width="3000" height="1800" alt="parsing_lantecy_distribution" src="https://github.com/user-attachments/assets/c10d683f-3ff1-414b-b4f1-08fbfa188591" />